darno63/nn_serv/README.md

 1. **Prep credentials**
    - Export `LAMBDA_API_KEY` and (if the model is gated) `HF_TOKEN`.
    - Copy `.env.example` to `.env`, adjust `MODEL_CONFIG`, and keep `MODEL_DATA_DIR=/models`.
+   - Update `ALLOWED_ORIGINS` if your frontend runs on additional hosts.

 2. **Inspect capacity and filesystems**
    ```bash